From the Director of Boarding

 The Boarding Community

 There will be several opportunities for all of the Boarding community to come together, whether it be through our formal welcome Chapel service and dinners or the informal Sunday BBQs during the year.
-It is hoped that these occasions will encourage regular communication between parents, Boarding staff and boys.
+We hope that these occasions will encourage regular communication between parents, Boarding staff and boys.
 For those who are unable to attend, I encourage regular communication with me via, email, phone, Skype or facetime to ensure that we are all doing what’s best for the boys.

 There will be bouts of homesickness for even the most confident boarder and parents will also experience a sense of loss.
 It is a natural sign of the love of family and one’s home environment.
-It also reflects the fear of stepping outside of our comfort zone.
-It is my belief that this is where the greatest opportunities for growth exist.
+It is also part of stepping outside of our comfort zone.
+However, this provides a great opportunity for growth.